jpmens/mqttcollect/README.txt

 	   Server "127.0.0.1" "25826"
        </Plugin>

-       Configure collectd to load our executable  via  the  _exec_  mechanism.
+       Configure  collectd to load our executable mqtt‐sys via its exec mecha‐ nism.
+Specify mqtt‐sys options as  individual  strings  in  the	"Exec" invocation.
-       Specify options as you need them.

        LoadPlugin exec